Content Planning Tips For Photographers

 Measuring the impact of your content efforts will help you to identify what content is resonating most with your audience.
 By reviewing what content is most, and least, popular you can determine what content you should create more of and what you should create less of.

-Use the insights from Google Analytics and from your social media accounts to identify which content and channels are driving the most traffic to your website.
+Use the insights from Google Analytics and your social media accounts to identify which content and channels are driving the most traffic to your website.

 If something is proving popular, what additional content could you create around that same topic?
 Could you go more in-depth?
 Or create an ‘ultimate guide’ on the topic as a lead magnet to attract more people to sign up to your email list?